 At various times, the Abbey has entered into lease agreements with the University for the use of the premises under and surrounding certain buildings located on the University's campus.
 The lease agreements are generally long term in nature and provide for renewal options at the conclusion of the original lease term.
 Additionally, by specific provision of the lease documents, an annual rent for the lease period is not required to be paid by the University.
-Management has determined that the fair value of the contribution of such leases to the University, at the date of the underlying leases, was not material to the financial statements and, as such, has not recorded the leases as a donation.
+Management has determined that the fair value of the contribution related to the use of that real estate and buildings to the University, at the date of the underlying leases, was not material to the financial statements and, as such, has not recorded the leases as a donation.